body-focused repetitive behaviours (BFRBs)

 Symptoms of BFRBs include:

-One of the most effective treatment approaches for BFRBs is Habit Reversal Training (HRT), a form of Cognitive-behavioural therapy (CBT) that helps individuals identify triggers and develop alternative responses.
+One of the most effective treatment approaches for BFRBs is ComB, a form of cognitive-behavioural therapy (CBT) that helps individuals identify triggers and develop alternative responses.
 Mindfulness and relaxation techniques are often incorporated to help reduce stress and increase awareness of the behaviours.
 Medications may also be used to help manage symptoms.